LegalTechBookClub/LegalTechBookClub.com/README.md

 # Support

 Check out some of the offerings we host in our store on [RedBubble.com](https://www.redbubble.com/people/bryangw/collections/939124-legal-tech-book-club?asc=u).
+All proceeds will be put directly back into Legal Hackers.
 The more you buy, the more we can do!

 ### Apparel